 Once you know all of the fun things you want to include your big day, you need to put it all together in a timeline.
 Creating a timeline will make your day run smoothly and give you time to relax because you’ll know exactly when you need to leave for the next event.

 Need some inspiration?
-Checkout this Yellowstone elopement to see how their day went!
+Check out this Yellowstone elopement to see how their day went!

-When creating your timeline, make sure to allow for extra time getting from one location to the next since buffalo jams are a likely occurrence in Yellowstone.
+When creating your timeline, make sure to allow for extra time getting from one location to the next, since buffalo jams are a likely occurrence in Yellowstone.

 Scheduling Tips For Your Yellowstone Elopement